-Applications & Challenges with 3D Point Cloud Data for LIDARs
+What is the Best Challenges with Annotate 3D Point Cloud Data for LIDARs?

 3D point cloud data is one of the most complex types of machine learning data used to generate the most useful training datasets for autonomous vehicles.
 LiDAR data is annotated with 3D point cloud annotation to make the objects more precisely detectable to a self-driving car.

 LiDAR & 3D Point Cloud Annotation

 LIDAR is a kind of remote sensing technology using light in the form of a pulsed laser combined with other data recorded by the airborne system to generate precise, three-dimensional (3D) information about the shape of the Earth, its surface characteristics, and various objects visible there.

 A bunch of LIDAR data put into the deep learning algorithms, helps autonomous cars detect and measure the distance of objects precisely.
 Dodges in the making the LIDAR datasets can give inaccurate information to the car resulting in wrong interpretation increase the chances of collisions.

 3D point cloud annotation is the most useful as well as challenging image annotation technique used to generate data that helps deep learning algorithms to better understand the surroundings.
 The LIDAR data can be made useful for autonomous vehicles only when it is annotated with 3D point cloud data.